-The advantage of the proposed method is that the system only makes classifications when it believes the pose is "good enough" for discrimination between the possible actions.
-This is particularly favorable when there is a high cost for making errors and low (or no) cost for passively waiting for another pose image to arrive (advantageous with realtime video).
+Our approach first examines an input with a series of a posteriori class comparisons to evaluate its discrimination reliability.
+Only when the input is deemed "good enough" for discrimination between the possible actions does a classification take place.
+This approach is particularly favorable when there is a high cost for making errors and low (or no) cost for passively waiting for more information to arrive (advantageous with real-time video).
+Other probabilistic methods such as maximum likelihood (ML) and maximum a posteriori (MAP) instead perform a forced-choice classification, regardless of the saliency of the input.